GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 ---

-*Note:* To get the IP Address of your Cloud Memorystore for Redis instance, run the following commands from Cloud Shell and use the value listed next to the label titled ‘host’ (see screenshot below).
+*Note:* To get the IP address of your Cloud Memorystore for Redis instance, run the following commands from Cloud Shell and use the value listed next to the label titled ‘host’ (see screenshot below).

 ```bash
 $ export $REGION=us-central1